 We didn’t stay long in El Toro-Mission Viejo.
 My dad moved us closer to San Diego where he would have an office at the Huish Family Fun Center located on Clairemont Mesa Blvd and the 805 freeway.
 He found a home to rent in the new suburb of Mira Mesa.

-My brothers, Mike, Cory, and I were among the first students at the new Mira Mesa High School.
+Mike, Cory, and I were among the first students at the new Mira Mesa High School.
 We didn’t even have a school mascot yet.
-Later during the year, the students would vote and we would become the Marauders.
-I was a Freshman.
-I made the Varsity Basketball team.
-I remember my very first Varsity game:
+Later that year, the students would vote and we would become the Marauders.
+I was a freshman.
+I made the varsity basketball team.
+I remember my very first varsity game:

-I was so excited to play for the Varsity team as a freshman that I forgot to pack my basketball shoes.
-I was dressed in my uniform stressed out in the locker room without any shoes.
-I had worn sandals, as was typical of the warm San Diego environment.
+I was so excited to play for the varsity team as a freshman that I forgot to pack my basketball shoes.
+I was dressed in my uniform, stressed out in the locker room without any shoes.
+I had worn sandals, as was typical in the warm San Diego environment.
 In my stocking feet, I entered the gym and found my dad sitting among the other spectators.

 “I ain’t giving you my shoes!” he loudly responded.

 That same summer my dad moved us to Poway, California.
 My basketball coach at Mira Mesa wanted me to stay there and play for him.
-To do so, my father would have to sign a waiver.
-I took the waiver form home and told Dad that I wanted to stay at Mira Mesa so I could play all four years on the Varsity team.
-His response was typical Dad’s:
+To do so, my father would have had to sign a waiver.
+I took the waiver form home and told Dad that I wanted to stay at Mira Mesa, so I could play all four years on the varsity team.
+His response was typical of Dad:

 “How you going to get there every day?
 I’m not going to take you.
 You can go to Poway High with your brothers.”

-As a Sophomore, I made the Poway Varsity football team.
-But since I was only 15 years-old, I needed my dad to sign a waiver in order to play Varsity at such a young age.
-His response was typical Dad’s.
-I played Junior Varsity football my first year at Poway.
+As a sophomore, I made the Poway varsity football team.
+But because I was only 15-years old, I needed my dad to sign a waiver in order to play varsity at such a young age.
+His response was typical of Dad.
+I played junior varsity football my first year at Poway.

 My dad’s family all attended West High School in Salt Lake City, Utah.
 In 1978, West High was Utah’s premier football powerhouse under coach Gene Plaga, whose name currently endows West High’s football stadium.
-After finishing my Junior year playing football for Poway High, my father got the itch to move back to Montana.
-So that I could play basketball at what would be my third High School, my dad sent me to Kalispell to live with a LDS/Mormon family we knew so that I could start basketball at Kalispell High School.
+After finishing my junior year playing football for Poway High, my father got the itch to move back to Montana.
+My dad sent me to Kalispell to live with an LDS/Mormon family we knew, so that I could start basketball at my third high school—Kalispell High School.

 While my family stayed in Poway, California, I rode the bus to Kalispell and enrolled as a Flathead Brave in the late fall of 1978.
 And who would I run into my very first day at Kalispell High?
 Danette Harmon.
-Yep, the girl who had a few years before taught me how to kiss.
+Yep, the girl who had, a few years before, taught me how to kiss.
 It was awkward.
-Danette had another boy friend.
-But I had long hair and a tan.
-Danette’s boyfriend wasn’t an athlete and he didn’t have long hair and a tan.
-Besides that, I was in love with Tammy Weech, whom I left as my girlfriend in Poway.
+Danette had another boy friend, but I had long hair and a tan.
+Danette’s boyfriend wasn’t an athlete, and he didn’t have long hair and a tan.
+Nevertheless, I was in love with Tammy Weech, whom I left as my girlfriend in Poway.

 Yeah, Tammy and I were pretty serious and were hiding the extent of our teenage sexual explorations from everyone.
 But God knew.
 And so did my dad.
 He wasn’t stupid.

-Maybe he actually did want to move back to Montana, and sent me there before the family to get me away from Tammy Weech.
+Maybe he actually did want to move back to Montana.
+Maybe he sent me there before the family to get me away from Tammy Weech.
 But I was barely back in Kalispell for two weeks before he had Brother Dee Mortensen (we called each other “brothers and sisters” as LDS/Mormons) put me back on a bus for San Diego.